szabogabriel/hiip/README.md

 - **One-time use**: Tokens are invalidated after successful password reset
 - **Account unlock**: Password reset automatically unlocks locked accounts

+### API Versioning

-### API VersioningThe API uses URL-based versioning to ensure backward compatibility.
+The API uses URL-based versioning to ensure backward compatibility.
 The current version is `v1` and all endpoints are prefixed with `/api/v1/`.
 This allows for future API evolution while maintaining support for existing clients.

 - Current API version: **v1**
 - Base URL pattern: `http://localhost:8080/api/v1/`